 Lottery Night: A Formal Process Done Behind Closed Doors

 The actual drawing is done behind closed doors.
-The only people allowed to be in attendance are NBA officials who are carrying out the drawing process, a selected member of the media, and a representative of an accounting (Ernst & Young) firm hired by the league.
+The only people allowed to be in attendance are NBA officials who are carrying out the drawing process, a selected member of the media, a representative from each lottery team, and a representative of an accounting firm (Ernst & Young) hired by the league.

 The accounting firm representative is also in charge of validating the results of the lottery and handling the envelopes which the deputy commissioner will be opening and reading during the televised event where the results are announced.